lemnyzhong/connecting-neurons/a_guide_to_my_brain.md

-# Hello World, this is the messy inner workings of my brain.
+# Hello World, this is the messy inner workings of my mind.

 ## And this document tries to help understand the mess.

 This `repo` and the folders contained with in it are a virtual representation of my mind and journey towards becoming a software engineer.
 For myself, it acts as a reference guide or library to the vast collective information that is fundamental to programming.

 For others, I hope this document can bring *any* help or clarity.
 Please do not assume this information to be correct, **do your own research**!
+I'm sure there are bugs and better solutions than what is presented.

 > This repo will be seperated into respective programming languages that I personally have tried and use.
 > These will be named as their respective language names.